Tire maintenance & safety

-You’ve probably heard by now about a few of the money-saving technologies that automakers are including in new vehicle models.
-Everybody likes to save a little money here and there, but don’t go rushing out to buy a new car right away.
-Here are a few things the U.S. Department of Energy says you can do to the car you have right now to save on gas.
+By now you've probably heard about a few of the money-saving technologies that automakers are including in new vehicle models to help drivers save on gas.
+It's good to save money here and there, but you don't necessarily need a new car just to get better gas mileage.
+Here are a few things the U.S. Department of Energy says you can do to save on gas right now.

 Need a tune-up?
 Heading to your certified technician can do more than just improve your vehicle’s performance.
 Keeping your engine in tune can improve your vehicle’s fuel economy by 4%, or $0.13 per gallon of gas.